 - All alcohol is evil, I can’t believe she calls herself a Christian.
 How dare she!

 - That’s good for her, but I’m not about to give up my wine!

 - I feel ya.
 You are speaking to me!

 For those of you who believe drinking is totally wrong 100% of the time.
 I understand.

 For those of you who don’t have a problem with your occasional glass of wine.
 I understand.

 But for those of you who are struggling like me, please know you aren’t alone.
 I’m battling with you.

-Two ways to join me:
+Three ways to join me:

 If you don’t have any issues.
 I’m honestly thankful for that!